 If you visit our offices, we may collect your name, the date and times you visited, and who you are visiting.
 We may also use security technologies, such as security cameras, to capture your image.
 If you use our guest wireless network while in our office, we may also log information about your use of that service for network administration, analysis, troubleshooting, and other operational purposes.
 We do not combine IP addresses with personally-identifiable information to identify individual users.

-How We Use and Share Your Information
+Business Purposes for Which We Use and To Whom We Disclose Your Information

-We also share your personal information if required to do so by law, law enforcement, or other legal process or in the good-faith belief that disclosure is necessary to protect our firm or members of the public in appropriate circumstances.
-We do not otherwise disclose your personal information to third parties.
+We also disclose your personal information if required to do so by law, law enforcement, or other legal process or in the good-faith belief that disclosure is necessary to protect our firm or members of the public in appropriate circumstances.
+We may also disclose your personal information as part of an acquisition, merger, asset sale, or other transaction where another party assumes control over all or part of our business.
+We do not otherwise disclose your personal information to third parties without your consent.
+We are not responsible for the data collection, privacy practices, or policies of any third-party site to which we may provide a link or that may link to our site.
+You access those sites and your own risk and we encourage you to read the privacy statement and terms of use of other sites.

 Children